flexport/formula-one/README.md

 ### When to show errors

-In addition to tracking errors and validating when inputs change, **formula-one** tracks metadata to help you decide whether you should show errors to your user. `<Form>` allows you to specify a strategy for when to show errors.
+In addition to tracking errors and validating when inputs change, **formula-one** tracks metadata to help you decide whether you should show errors to your user. `<Form>` allows you to specify a strategy or an array of strategies for when to show errors.

 Some base strategies are exported as fields on the `FeedbackStrategies` object.
 Here is a table of the strategies and their behavior.